Product compliance with EU legislation

 CE marking is a key indicator of a product’s compliance with EU legislation and enables the free movement of products within the European market.
-By affixing the CE marking on a product, a manufacturer is declaring, on his sole responsibility, conformity with all of the legal requirements to achieve CE marking and therefore ensuring validity for that product to be sold throughout the EEA, the 28 member states of the EU and European Free Trade Association countries - Iceland, Norway, Liechtenstein and Turkey.
+By affixing CE marking on a product, a manufacturer is declaring, on his sole responsibility, conformity with all the legal requirements to achieve CE marking and therefore ensuring validity for that product to be sold throughout the EEA, the 27 member states of the EU and European Free Trade Association countries - Iceland, Norway, Liechtenstein and Turkey.
 This also applies to products made in third countries which are sold in the EEA and Turkey.
-However, not all products must bear the CE marking.
-Only those product categories subject to specific directives that provide for the CE marking are required to be CE marked.

 It is the manufacturer’s responsibility to:

 Distributors must verify the presence of both the CE marking and the necessary supporting documentation.
-If the product is being imported from a third country, the importer has to verify that the manufacturer outside the EU has undertaken the necessary steps and that the documentation is available upon request.
+If the product is being imported from a third country, the importer must verify that the manufacturer outside the EU has undertaken the necessary steps and that the documentation is available upon request.

 The CE mark is covered by Council Decision 93/465/EC.
 Annex B(d) gives these guidelines: